SergeyKoz/yii2-settings/README.md

 1. Create a model class with your validation rules.
 2. Create an associated view with an `ActiveForm` containing all the settings you need.
-3. Add `pheme\settings\SettingsAction` to the controller's actions.
+3. Add `sergeykoz\settings\SettingsAction` to the controller's actions.

 The settings will be stored in section taken from the form name, with the key being the field name.